Bathytoma: Description

 The biconical or fusiform shell is medium-sized to rather large.
 Its periphery is smooth or nodose, angulate or keeled.
 The peripheral anal sinus is deep.
 The columella is somewhat swollen, sometimes showing a pleat.
 The paucispiral protoconch consists of 1 to 3 conical or globose whorls, smooth or with faint spiral striae.
-The operculum has a broadly oblanceolate to ovate shape, with an eccentric to terminal nucleus.
+The operculum is broadly oblanceolate to ovate shape, with an eccentric to terminal nucleus.
 The ground color of the shell is white to yellowish-brown.

 Their protoconch morphology seems to infer a non-planktotrophic larval development.

 Species

 Species within the genus Bathytoma include: